motet-a/libforks/README.md

 Stops the fork server.
 Does not stop running children!

-This function can be used to daemonize a child process.
+This function can be used to daemonize child processes.

 This function invalidates the given ServerConn.
 It must be called from the process that started the fork server.